The best all-inclusive resorts with great food

 Palmaïa, Quintana Roo, Mexico

 The Riviera Maya has become something of a nexus of high-end, food-focused all-inclusive resorts.
-There’s Nizuc Resort & Spa, with superb pan-Asian and Indo-Chinese menus, while Tulum is shortly to welcome Mexico’s second Nobu Resort (the first is in Los Cabos, another top spot in Mexico for luxury resorts with great food).
+There’s Nizuc Resort & Spa, with superb pan-Asian and Indo-Chinese menus, and Tulum is shortly to welcome Mexico’s second Nobu Resort (the first is in Los Cabos, another top spot in Mexico for luxury resorts with great food).
 But we’re shining a spotlight on Palmaïa, an elegant wellness retreat just outside Playa del Carmen, for its bounty of vegan food and a spa based around a natural cenote.
-The Architects of Life programme includes beach and rainforest rituals such as cacao ceremonies, tai chi, sound-healing therapy and meditation, while a Waldorf Academy-led kid’s club programme aims to get youngsters to digital detox via outdoorsy activities immersed in nature.
+The Architects of Life programme includes beach and rainforest rituals such as cacao ceremonies, tai chi, sound-healing therapy and meditation, while a Waldorf Academy-led kid’s club programme aims to get youngsters to swap digital screens for outdoorsy activities immersed in nature.

 More info: Palmaïa